egedursun/bimod-lab/README.md

 - *ASTROLITH X1*: Two important plans to be developed: A physical server + a locally runnable instance of the Bimod & BimodLab web application, with minimal interventions from our ends.
-  **(Probably with Licence Key and Encryption)** Once option will be hardware+standalone software, the other option will be a software-only solution.
-The balance will be one-time with burnout of of the software after a certain period of time and balance depletion.
-In the hardware included model, new firmware will be installed then.
+  **(Probably with Licence Key and Encryption)**
+    - One option will be hardware+standalone software.
+    - The other option will be a software-only solution.
+      - The balance will be one-time with burnout of the software after a certain period of time and balance depletion.
+      - In hardware included model, new firmware will then be installed.
+Otherwise, new software image is provided.
     - *Details:* TBD

 ---